martica/python-test-decorator/README.md

+Mockup of an example from a tweet. https://twitter.com/raymondh/statuses/459495133075877888

+Using python decorators to define tests for a function.

     > python3 main.py
     √ cube(3) == 27
     √ Called cube(2, 3), Caught expected exception.
 TypeError: cube() takes 1 positional argument but 2 were given